A-Momin/noteshub/nts/notes_aws1.md

     -   **Provisioning**: Provisioning refers to the process of setting up and allocating the necessary infrastructure and resources required for an application to run.
 This includes computing power, storage, networking, and other cloud services.
     -   **Deploying**: Deploying refers to the process of releasing and running an application or service on the provisioned infrastructure.
 It involves pushing code, configuring runtime environments, and ensuring the application is available to users.

+    ##### Stack vs Infrastructure

+    -   **Stack** in AWS refers to a collection of AWS resources that are provisioned and managed as a single unit.
+This is typically done using AWS CloudFormation, AWS's Infrastructure-as-Code (IaC) service.
+    -   **Infrastructure** refers to the overall computing, networking, storage, and security resources required to support an application or workload in AWS.
+It includes everything that makes up the environment in which applications run.

     ##### Rehydration

     In the context of AWS, **"rehydration"** typically refers to the process of **restoring or reinitializing data or resources** that were previously "dried out" or removed.
 This can apply to various AWS services where data or configurations might have been removed, suspended, or cached, and now need to be **reloaded or reactivated**.
 Common contexts where **rehydration** might be used in AWS: